Image: Shutterstock

 1. Eugene

-According to Greek mythology, Eugene means well-born.
+According to Greek mythology, Eugene means ‘well-born.’
 Eugene is a town in Oregon in the US, known for its diversity.
-It may sound a little old-fashioned but is definitely a classic choice to go with.
+It may sound a little old-fashioned, but it is a classic choice.
+A well-known figure with this name was American playwright Eugene O’Neill.

 2. Madison